-Intevac provides a night-vision camera with a 2.0 mega-pixel resolution EBAPS module which is gimbalmounted on the Apache helicopter.
-The low-light level digital video is then viewable by the helicopter pilot on a head mounted display enabling the pilot to have enhanced night vision and allowing the aircrew to view multiple aircraft-mounted sensor information.
-In addition the U.S. Navy has funded a High Resolution Digital Night Vision Goggle development program incorporating a 4.0 mega-pixel resolution EBAPS module for aviation applications.
+Intevac provides a night-vision camera with a 2.0 mega-pixel resolution EBAPS module which is turret-mounted on the Apache helicopter.
+The low-light level digital video is then viewable by the helicopter pilot on a Head-Mounted Display ("HMD") enabling the pilot to have enhanced night vision and allowing the aircrew to view multiple aircraft-mounted sensor information.
+In addition the U.S. Navy has funded a High Resolution Digital Night Vision Goggle ("HRDG") development program incorporating a 4.0 mega-pixel resolution EBAPS module for aviation applications.
+The initial HRDG prototypes were delivered to the U.S. Navy in 2016.